SichengXIE/Easy-Cloud-Diagram/Readme.md

 ![wordcloud_image.png](wordcloud_image.png)

-# Word Cloud Generator for YouTuber Types and Fan Counts
+# Word Cloud Generator for Types and Counts

 This Python script generates a visually appealing word cloud based on YouTuber types and their corresponding fan counts.
 Users can input a list of YouTuber types and fan counts, and the script will create a word cloud image using the wordcloud library and display it using matplotlib.pyplot.